ContainerSSH/examples/quick-start/README.md

 **⚠️ Warning:** This setup will let any password authenticate.
 Only use it for testing.

-## Step 1: Set up a Dockerized environment
+## Step 1: Set up a Dockerized or Kubernetes environment

 To run this quick start please make sure you have a working [Docker environment](https://docs.docker.com/get-docker/) and a working [docker-compose](https://docs.docker.com/compose/).

+Alternatively, you can also set up a Kubernetes cluster.
+We recommend setting up [Docker Desktop](https://www.docker.com/products/docker-desktop), [k3s](https://k3s.io/), or [Kubernetes in Docker](https://kind.sigs.k8s.io/).

 ## Step 2: Download the sample files